hnorm0629/cs348k-final-project/README.md

 I am going to develop a GUI that allows users to apply, simulate, and visualize dynamic deformations on shell objects.
 The project will build on existing computational models for shell deformation and will include features for both simulation control and visualization.
 I will use DeformFX—a software library for nonlinear finite element simulation—as the foundation of this application.
 This GUI will primarily serve as a tool for understanding the physical behavior of shell structures under various constraints, but it will also provide a foundation for future extensions such as training AI agents in immersive worlds.

+*Disclaimer: I did not create halfpipe; it was kindly provided by a third party.
+I will be building atop its existing infrastructure to improve its dynamic deformation GUI.
+All commits past the initial commit are my own work.
+All code contained within the initial commit is not.*

 # halfpipe

 Simulate and render a half cylinder with a point force applied at the